wattlebirdaz/bashcms2_contents/pages/profile/main.md

 # About me

 Hi, I am Riki.
-Currently an junior (3rd year) undergraduate at The University of Tokyo, Department of Aeronautics and Astronautics.
+Currently a junior (3rd year) undergraduate at The University of Tokyo, Department of Aeronautics and Astronautics.

 ## My interest

 ### Programming

-#### erlang
+#### Erlang OTP
 ```erlang
 io:format("I use erlang for building distirbuted systems")
 ```